GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Yes it does.
 If you have purchased Gato GraphQL PRO and found out that it's not the right tool to satisfy your needs, you have [30 days to ask for a refund](https://gatographql.com/refund-policy).

+= Can I try out Gato GraphQL PRO? =

+Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL PRO, for free, for 7 days.

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin